 Being absent without leave can also be punished with imprisonment of up to two years (section 9).

 Disobedience to lawful commands can be punished with up to ten years imprisonment

-According to military law expert Gilbert Blades, who represents soldiers at courts martial, the numbers leaving because of Iraq are often obscured as they were not counted as conscientious objectors.
+According to military law expert Gilbert Blades, who represents soldiers at courts martial, the numbers leaving because of Iraq are often obscured as they were not counted as conscientious objectors18.

 Malcolm Kendall-Smith, a medical officer in the Royal Air Force, fared less well.
 He refused to serve in Iraq in July 2005, and was subsequently court-martialed, and sentenced to eight month imprisonment, plus a discharge from the Air Force.

-While Kendall-Smith did not argue with conscientious objection, but on the grounds of the illegality of the war in Iraq, his case raises the issue of selective conscientious objection.
+While Kendall-Smith did not argue with conscientious objection20, but on the grounds of the illegality of the war in Iraq, his case raises the issue of selective conscientious objection.

 Taken together, the cases of Khan, Griffin and Kendall-Smith leave completely open the question whether the United Kingdom might formally recognise selective objection in the case of a member of the professional armed forces.
 Selective objection was sometimes recognised in implementing conscription legislation.